 Downtown’s expanding residential, retail and entertainment base has helped attract companies from outside the CBD, including creative tenants.

-Tenant migration will drive Downtown’s evolution by broadening the tenant base across sectors and will lessen the… Read More
+Tenant migration will drive Downtown’s evolution by broadening the tenant base across sectors and… Read More

 Large consolidation paves way for higher rents